sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/http-in-detail.md

 ## Task 6: Cookies

-HTTP is a stateless protocol, meaning it does not keep track of previous requests.
+HTTP is a stateless protocol; this means that it does not keep track of previous requests.
 Thus, a server remembers a client by sending a cookie, a small piece of data that is stored by the browser, with the Set-Cookie header.
 Whenever the client queries the server in the future, the cookie is sent along with the request using the Cookie header.
 Cookies allows a server to keep track of clients.

 <details>